NLnetLabs/routinator/source/installation.rst

    cargo install --git https://github.com/NLnetLabs/routinator.git --branch main

-If you want to update an installed version, you run the same command but add the ``-f`` flag, a.k.a. force, to approve overwriting the installed version.
+If you want to update an installed version, you run the same command but add the :option:`--force` option to approve overwriting the installed version.

 The command will build Routinator and install it in the same directory that cargo itself lives in, likely ``$HOME/.cargo/bin``.
 This means Routinator will